Neigh! A Cowboy Museum in Connecticut?! Yee Haw!

 Now, if you’re not from these parts, you may not know much about Granby, CT.
-Although there are some great trails to hike at McLean Game Refuge (CTMQ hikes here and a decent brewpub (CTMQ visit to The Cambridge Brewhouse here, plus a few other museums, the beautiful Enders Falls and a brand spankin’ new winery (CTMQ Visit here), Granby ain’t exactly a place to which a family of four goes on adventures.
-Okay, you all should be sure to check out the largest black oak in America in Granby (We did, and yes, I know, it’s in East Granby – so you can then check out the coolest tree in the state: The Granby Oak).
+Although there are some great trails to hike at McLean Game Refuge (CTMQ hikes here and a decent brewpub (CTMQ visit to The Cambridge Brewhouse here, plus a few other museums, the beautiful Enders Falls and even a winery (CTMQ Visit here), Granby ain’t exactly a place to which a family of four goes on adventures.
+Okay, you all should be sure to check out the coolest tree in the state at least.

 But Hoang, being the world’s greatest wife and mom, never even asked me what we were doing up there in Granby until the Sunday morning of its scheduling.
 “Oh, there’s a brand new winery that just opened yesterday and – “